2023 Best Linguistics & Literature Schools

 Full Linguistics & Comparative Literature at Texas A&M University - College Station Report

-With a ranking of #11, James Madison University did quite well on this year’s best schools for linguistics and comparative literature students.
-Located in the city of Harrisonburg, JMU is a public school with a fairly large student population.
+James Madison University landed the #11 spot in the 2023 rankings for the best linguistics and comparative literature programs.
+Located in the small city of Harrisonburg, JMU is a public college with a very large student population.

 While working on their degree, comparative literature majors at JMU accumulate an average of around $21,094 in student debt.
 This translates to an average monthly loan payment of $327, based on a 10-year repayment plan.